SEMAFORInformatik/femagtools/docs/intro.rst

 Parameter Identification
 ++++++++++++++++++++++++

-The parameters of the analytical model for different machines (inductances, resistances ..) can be determined fastly based on the model dict::
+The parameters of the analytical model such inductances, resistances etc. can be determined fastly based on the model dict::

   machine = {